johanneskiel/ESP32_Tech_Stack_01/README.md

 ESP32 communication via UDP/OSC (Open Sound Control).
 Fast real-time communication for TouchDesigner program.
 #### hands on (OPTIONAL!
 We will all do this together on one laptop):
 - If TouchDesigner is installed on your laptop: open the TouchDesigner project
-- Open a UDP port in the "servercell" for your laptop
+- paste you laptop IP in the ESP32 code
-- Change the port in the OSCin CHOP to the opened port
+- change the port in the OSCin CHOP to the touchdesigner_port in the ESP32 code
 - Turn the potentiometer and observe how the values in the OSCin CHOP change in TouchDesigner